OrienteerBAP/JNPM/README.md

 JNPM maven plugin allows you natively integrate NPM resources into your build process.
 For example, you can download and pack JS packages inside your WAR to use later through WebJars extensions.
-To include `vue` and into your WAR please add the following into build>plugins section of your `pom.xml`
+To include `vue` and other packages into your WAR please add the following into build>plugins section of your `pom.xml`

 ```xml
 <plugin>